chase-moskal/renraku/README.md

     server.start(8001)
   }
   ```
-- then we can use renraku `apiClient` to generate topic api client objects, which are ***actually impostors*** pretending to be topic implementations, but their methods secretly make api calls!
+- on the ***clientside,*** we use renraku `apiClient` to generate topic api client objects.
+  for each topic, we generate an "shapeshifter" api client object, which is *actually an impostor* pretending to be a topic implementation.. their methods secretly make api calls, but the frontend is none the wiser!
   ```ts
   import {UserTopic} from "./business.js" import {Shape} from "renraku/dist/interfaces.js"